mauropalsgraaf/fpscala-workshop/workshop.md

 case object MyTrue extends Bool case object MyFalse extends Bool
 ```
-We create a sealed trait Emotion.
-You can add the sealed keyword if you don't want the trait to be extended from outside the file.
-Traits are also used a interfaces, where you really want this possibility of having a new class implementing the trait.

-We can this ADT Bool.
+We call this ADT Bool.
 Bool is the so called Type Constructor.
 When specifying types as parameters of functions or as return values, you will use the name of the Type Constructor.

 MyTrue and MyFalse are data constructurs and these are the values that are used in your code.
 In this case it's an logical disjunctions (or), which specifies that Bool is either a MyTrue or a MyFalse.